 What is a Clinical Research Practitioner?

-We are using the term Clinical Research Practitioner (CRP) as an umbrella title for a family of roles in research delivery that have a patient-facing element and where the post holder isn’t currently registered to a healthcare profession.
+The term Clinical Research Practitioner (CRP) serves as an umbrella title for a family of roles in research delivery that have a patient-facing element and where the post holder isn’t currently registered to a healthcare profession.
 Clinical Research Practitioner therefore includes job titles like, for example, Clinical Studies Officer, Research Practitioner, Clinical Trials Practitioner, Clinical Trials Officer and many others.
 Those in CRP roles are often degree graduates, though not always.

 Is the CRP Directory for all healthcare professionals involved in research?